Ticker

 3. Stretching and strengthening

 Stretching reduces the tension in the spine and back muscles, prevents the worsening of pain in several back conditions, reduces the risk of disability caused by back pain, and improves range of motion and mobility.
-Some of the stretching exercises include child’s pose, hip circles, windshield wipers, knee-to-chest, reclining single-leg stretch, piriformis stretch, seated spinal twist, pelvic tilt, Cat-Cow, sphinx stretch, etc.
+A variety of gentle stretching movements can help improve flexibility, ease muscle tightness, and support overall back health.
+Effective options include movements like hip circles, windshield wipers, child's pose, pelvic tilt, knee-to-chest stretch, piriformis stretch, reclining single-leg stretch, etc.

 4. Maintain a healthy weight

-As we all agree, being overweight can cause many health problems, and back problems are not an exception.
+Excess body weight is associated with several health conditions, including chronic back pain.
 Back pain usually occurs in patients with overweight and obesity due to the buildup of extra weight around the midsection of the body.
 This extra weight not only pulls the pelvis forward but also strains the low back, creating low back pain.

 Therefore, reducing and maintaining appropriate body weight becomes important for good back health.
 Excessive weight can be reduced either with a balanced diet or with regular exercise.
-Appropriate body weight helps with coping with back problems effectively, maintaining good back health, and preventing any future back problems.
+Maintaining a healthy weight can reduce stress on the spine and help manage back pain more effectively

 5. Foods to take and avoid